zhaonanq/zhaonanq.github.io/_pages/research.md

 ### 4. [Computationally Efficient Estimation of Large Probit Models](https://arxiv.org/abs/2407.09371)
 with Patrick Ding, Guido Imbens, and Yinyu Ye.
 Major Revision at _Journal of Econometrics_ (2024).

-We leverage methods in approximate Bayesian inference and non-linear optimization to significantly accelerate existing EM algorithms for probit models with a large dimensional reponse variable.
+We leverage methods in approximate Bayesian inference and non-linear optimization to significantly accelerate existing EM algorithms for probit models, enabling the analysis of consumer choice data with a large number of alternatives.

 ## Operations Research, Machine Learning & AI